Highlighted reSITE Talks of the Week

 The Art of Prepositions with Snøhetta's Kjetil Trædal Thorsen

-Foster & Partners, Meyer Sound: Sound as Invisible Architecture
+Sound as Invisible Architecture | RESONATE

+Hear from Meyer Sound and Foster + Partners on how they manipulate and shape spaces through invisible architecture.
 The creation of spaces that take people into environments that they’ve never experienced comes with the technological advancements in sound engineering.
-Hear from Meyer Sound and Foster + Partners on how they manipulate and shape spaces through invisible architecture.

-Pioneering Sound Art with Bernhard Leitner
+Pioneering Sound Art with Bernhard Leitner | RESONATE

 Viennese artist Bernhard Leitner talks about how he uses sound as a building material to create new worlds, and as a tool of design itself.
 He has worked for the New York Department of City Planning and researched how three-dimensional movements of sounds shape new architectural spaces, with physical-acoustic analyses of spaces.